Dr John Clarke

-New work in this area includes: an autobiographical collection of poems provisionally titled Boy Thing; a prose exploration of acting and psychoanalysis.
+New work in this area includes: Boy Thing (Arc Publications, 2023); a prose exploration of acting and psychoanalysis.

 4. Playing Places, Performing Heritage: an on-going exploration of the role creative writing can play in place-shaping and enhancing well-being in specific locations.
 Previous and on-going examples include; the Cultural Olympiad multi-disciplinary project Sea Swim, which combined creative practices with bathing in the sea (Arts Council funded); Dictionary of Stone, a poetry and performance exploration of the Cleveland Ironstone strata of the North Yorkshire Coast (Arts Council funded); In between, a poetry and sound exploration of the 'snickleyways' (or alleys, passageways, ginnels or snickets) of York for York Curiouser (Arts Council funded); and a commission from the Shakespeare's Schoolroom and Guildhall Trust.

 New work in this area includes the AHRC-funded (standard grant) project with Newcastle University & Brighton University titled Wastes and Strays: Urban Commons in Britain, Past, Present and Future.